App version: 0.1.0

 Other Options to Help Pay Student Loans

 If you shouldn't make student loan payments with a credit card, what other options are available to you?
-You could also consider federal student loan consolidation, deferment, forbearance, or refinancing.
-Let's walk through each one of these (better) options.
+You could consider federal student loan deferment, forbearance, or refinancing.
+Let's walk through each one of these options.

 Student Loan Refinancing

-Student loan refinancing means that a new lender pays off your old loans to your old lender in exchange for one new loan with new terms.
+Student loan refinancing means that a new lender pays off your old loans in exchange for a new loan with new terms.
 This must happen with a private lender.
-Here's a quick overview of how student loan refinancing works: Once you find a lender with lower interest rates, you can fill out the application for a refinance.
-After you receive a new loan, you make payments to your new lender.
-The point of refinancing is to get a lower interest rate so you pay less in interest over time or opt for a longer repayment term that will lower your monthly payment.
-(However, in this case, you'll pay more in interest over the life of your loan.)Just note that you can only refinance student loans with a private lender — you cannot refinance federal loans or private loans into new federal loans.
-You will also give up federal student loan benefits, such as federal forbearance options and income-driven repayment plans.Recommended: Pros and Cons of Refinancing
+You may choose to refinance to get a lower interest rate or to extend your repayment term to get a lower monthly payment.
+(However, in this case, you'll pay more in interest over the life of your loan.)Just note that you can only refinance student loans with a private lender, which means you will give up federal student loan benefits, such as federal forbearance options and Public Service Loan Forgiveness.Recommended: 6 Pros and Cons of Student Loan Refinancing

 The Takeaway